-This is a complete set of Proof-like quality Canadian coins that is 53 years old, presented in a mahogany finish case.
+This is a complete set of Proof-like quality Canadian coins, presented in a mahogany finish case.
 All 6 coin denominations issued in 1960 are included (Penny, Nickel, Dime, Quarter, Half Dollar and the Silver Dollar).
 Proof-like coins are the highest quality of coin produced for collectors by the Royal Canadian Mint in this year.
 By using specially prepared dies, additional striking pressure and slow moving coining presses, the Mint was able to produce virtually flawless coins with a mirror-like finish.

 One of the highlights of this collection is the 1960 Voyageur silver dollar.
 The design on the dollar coin is the same design as was on Canada's first dollar coin issued in 1935.
 It features an Indian and a voyageur (a travelling agent for a fur company), paddling a canoe past a small island with two wind swept trees.
 The vertical lines in the background represent the northern lights.